jlschatz/drone-navigation-system/README.md

 # drone-navigation-system

-Foobar is a Python library for dealing with word pluralization.
+    drone-navigation-system is a REST API for the location retrieval of a drone out in the field.

 ## Installation